-Best Sennheiser Headphones in 2019
+Best Sennheiser Headphones 2022

 Quiet tunes

-If you're specifically looking for Sennheiser true wireless earbuds, the Momentum True Wireless are your best bet.
-The biggest selling point is its sound quality, which is above average for a true wireless earbud.
+If you're specifically looking for Sennheiser true wireless earbuds, the Momentum True Wireless 2 are your best bet.
+The biggest selling point of the Momentum TW2 is their sound quality, which are above average for true wireless earbuds.

-The bass response is flat, but a bit overemphasized, especially in the high-bass.
-The low-mids continue that overemphasized response while the mid- and upper-mids are even, neutral and flat.
-The treble is where the Momentum True Wireless fall apart completely.
-The low-treble is completely underemphasized, while the mid- and upper-treble is overemphasized, giving the Momentum True Wireless a V-shaped sound that can sometimes sound piercing and sharp to some users.
-The Momentum True Wireless is best for hip-hop, EDM, and other bass-heavy genres of music.
-Dynamic range and soundstage are above-average versus other true wireless earbuds but is overall pretty bad compared to other headphones in general.
+The sound is a bit bass boosted but it's smooth and balanced otherwise.
+Fortunately, the boost isn't distasteful or overbearing, making them great to listen to even if you're not a fan of a ton of bass.
+The earbuds feature a companion app (available an Android and iOS) with a built-in EQ.
+This allows you to tame down the bass if you'd like a more balanced sound.

-Rated battery life is good with up to 12 hours of listening time with the included charging case.
-However, the Momentum True Wireless have a known battery drain issue, which will get you much less battery life than advertised.
-The buds themselves get up to 4 hours of battery life on a single charge, which is below average compared to other truly wireless earbuds.
-The charging case charges over USB-C, which is a bonus, but it does not feature wireless charging of any sort.
+Battery life is solid with up to seven hours on the buds side and an additional 21 hours with the case.
+This equates to 28 hours of juice between the case and earbuds.
+The charging case also charges over USB-C, which is a bonus, but it does not feature wireless charging of any sort.
 The case isn't the smallest in the world but can still easily be pocketable.

-Comfort is decent at best.
-They are a tad larger in the ear than some other truly wireless earbuds and can cause some fatiguing and feeling of heaviness on your inner ear.
-The Momentum True Wireless come with four different ear tip options, which gives you some flexibility in terms of fit in your ear canal, though.
+Comfort is excellent, too.
+You'll have no problem keeping them in your ears, even for long periods of time.
+However, the earbuds might feel a bit heavy for some after extended use.
+This varies by ear greatly but most people won't have an issue with comfort.

-No cords listening
+No-cord listening

-If Sennheiser can fix battery drain issues, the Momentum True Wireless offer great sound, excellent comfort, and great portability.

 Best Open-Back: Sennheiser HD 800 S

 The Sennheiser HD 800 S are the headphones people love to talk about when they talk about fabulous Sennheiser headphones.
-The only reason it doesn't make out best overall pick is due to its price.
+The only reason it doesn't make out best overall pick is due to their price.

 In terms of sound quality, the HD 800 S are excellent for an open-back headphone.
-The bass rolls off pretty nicely and does get slightly overemphasized in the upper-bass but not enough where most people will hear, the midrange is neutral and flat overall as expected, and the treble is equally as neutral and flat.
+The bass rolls off pretty nicely and does get slightly overemphasized in the upper-bass but not enough where most people will hear, the midrange is balanced overall as expected, and the treble is equally as balanced.
 Soundstage is superb thanks to the open-back design, and dynamic range is excellent here as well.
 The biggest downside is you'll need to purchase a separate amplifier to make the most of the headphones.
 It's not a requirement, but you'll have a tough time getting them to a decent volume without an amp.
 Don't even bother plugging them into your smartphone.
-That's if you purchase a 3.5mm adapter as the HD 800 S comes with an XLR cord and a 1/4-inch cord with no 1/4-inch to 1/8-inch (3.5mm) adapter in the box.
+That's if you purchase a 3.5mm adapter in the first place.
+The HD 800 S comes with an XLR cord and a 1/4-inch cord with no 1/4-inch to 1/8-inch (3.5mm) adapter in the box.
 The other end of the connector is proprietary, meaning if Sennheiser decided to stop manufacturing the cord, you're going to be in for a tough time if your cable ever breaks.

 Comfort is also excellent with a large headband and super-soft ear cups.
 You won't have any issues with discomfort, ear fatiguing, or a feeling of heaviness on the head.
 They also don't get warm thanks to the open-back design.
 You'll have a ton of audio leaking because of the aforementioned open-back design, so you'll more than likely want to use the HD 800 S when at home or in a private area.
 They are a bit large, though, so if you have a small head, you may run into issues with getting them properly on your head.